Chat with us, powered by LiveChat

 Join our Facebook group to ask for local recommendations before your trip!

 3) Use HappyCow — almost certainly an app most vegans reading this will have heard of.
-So, while we don’t want to teach you how to suck artificial eggs, we will say that HappyCow has loads of coverage of Ireland, making it an invaluable tool for vegans travelling through the country.
+So, while we don’t want to teach you how to suck artificial eggs, we will say that HappyCow has loads of coverage of Ireland, making it an invaluable tool for vegans traveling through the country.

-4) Bring vegan snacks on the go with you as while you can usually find a good restaurant or café in a larger town, you’ll likely struggle in the little charming villages scattered throughout the roads less travelled all across Ireland.
+4) Bring vegan snacks on the go with you as while you can usually find a good restaurant or café in a larger town, you’ll likely struggle in the little charming villages scattered throughout the roads less traveled all across Ireland.

 5) Email all accommodations ahead of time, before you make a booking; ask them if they offer plant-based food.
 If they don’t, they may be able to make arrangements at no extra cost, so it doesn’t hurt to ask.

-There is much more to say about travelling to Ireland as a vegan or a vegetarian tourist, but we hope we’ve at least answered a few of your burning questions.
+There is much more to say about traveling to Ireland as a vegan or a vegetarian tourist, but we hope we’ve at least answered a few of your burning questions.
 If you’d like to know anything that wasn’t mentioned here, please feel free to get in touch.

-Otherwise, we’d like to wish you safe and tasty travels around Ireland, however you decide to travel.
+Otherwise, we’d like to wish you safe and tasty travels around Ireland, however, you decide to travel.